‘The Young And The Restless’ Star Gina Tognoni Begins Her Farewell To Phyllis And Genoa City

-The Young and the Restless star, Gina Tognoni, announced that she’s in her last week of filming as Phyllis Summers for the show this week.
+The Young and the Restless star Gina Tognoni announced that she’s in her last week of filming as Phyllis Summers for the show this week.
 Recently, a shocking casting move revealed that Michelle Stafford is returning to the role of Phyllis.

-A Daytime Emmy Winner for her portrayal of Phyllis, Tognoni took to Instagram to share a beautiful photo of herself beside some gorgeous flowers from Matty Kane.
+A Daytime Emmy winner for her portrayal of Phyllis, Tognoni took to Instagram to share a beautiful photo of herself beside some gorgeous flowers from Matty Kane.
 In her caption, Tognoni revealed that this is her last week filming the role of Phyllis.
 General Hospital‘s Nina Reeves actress Michelle Stafford will take over the character sometime this summer.
 Stafford brought Phyllis to life in Genoa City from 1994 to 2013.
 According to The Inquisitr, Tognoni took over in 2014, and before that, she brought Kelly Cramer to life on One Life To Live as well as Dinah Marler on Guiding Light.

-Several of Tognoni’s co-stars, as well as many of her, followers chimed in with support.
+Several of Tognoni’s co-stars, as well as many of her followers, chimed in with support.

 Sharon Case, who portrays Sharon on the show, left a heart emoji along with many exclamation marks.
 Christel Khalil (Lily) also left some hearts on the post as did Bryton James (Devon), Christian LeBlanc (Michael), and Daniel Goddard (Cane).

-Traci Abbott actress, Beth Maitland, wrote, “How magnificent you are!!”
+Traci Abbott actress Beth Maitland wrote, “How magnificent you are!!”

 Kate Linder (Esther) replied, “Absolutely gorgeous and so are you!”